-The basis of single edge contact is the proven single surface formulation and the input is identical.
-The definition is by material ID.
-Edge determination is automatic.
+CONTACT_SINGLE_EDGE is a older contact based on the single surface formulation.
+It has an identical input to the single surface formulation.
+However, it only considers contact between edges and does not treat nodes to surface contact.
+When the surface is defined by part ID, edge determination is automatic.
 It is also possible to use a manual definition by listing line segments.
-The single edge contact is type 22 in the structured input or CONTACT_SINGLE_EDGE in the keyword input.

-Figure 30.37.
-Contact between edges requires a special treatment since the nodes do not make contact.

-This contact only considers edge to edge contact of the type illustrated in Figure 30.38.
-Here the tangent vectors to the plane of the shell and normal to the edge must point to each other for contact to be considered.
+This contact only considers edge-to-edge contact of the type illustrated in Figure 30.37.
+Here, the tangent vectors to the plane of the shell and normal to the edge must point to each other for contact to be considered.